piodag/mcrPioda/README.md

  - NgMMDeming regression - With bootstrap CI and jackknife CI + SE
  - PiMMDeming regression - With bootstrap CI and jackknife CI + SE
  - plotBoxEllipses for Mahalanobis distance hypothesis testing

-The M-Deming and MM-Deming iterative procedures are still written in R and not compiled with C.
+All regression functions are written in C out of the MM-Deming which is kept for reproducibility and should be considered deprecated.

-There is an urgent need for M-Deming since **all Passing Bablok regression are biased** when the low precision data set (2 and 3 significant digits only).
+There is an urgent need for M-Deming since **all Passing Bablok regression are biased** with low precision data sets (especially with 2 and 3 significant digits only).

-Power testing for the jackknife related methods are ongoing.
-Jackknife could be an attractive alternative to bootstrap.
+Power testing for the jackknife and bootstrap Cis are ongoing.
+Jackknife could be an attractive alternative to bootstrap for small sample size.

+For the smallest samples the Bayesian Deming regression can be a better option.
+The same is true with heteroscedastic data sets.
+Check package *rstanbdp*.

-Worth mentioning that M-Deming relies on the very same recursive method proposed by Linnet the for WDeming, just with an M- algorithm for robust weights.
+Worth mentioning that M-Deming relies on the very same recursive method proposed by Linnet the for WDeming, just with an M- algorithm for robust weight.

 MM-Deming algorithm is more complex.
-It is also a recursive method but relies on MM- methods.
-The most experimental part of this algorithm is the determination of the starting values.
+It is also a recursive method but relies on MM- methods and uses bi-square re-descending weights.
+The new algorithms NgMM- and PiMM- refresh the mad() dispersion of the residuals at each iterations, making the end results much less sensible to the starting values.
-In this proposal (tested in 2021) the starting values for slope and intercept are calculated as average of the two possible covariances (flipping X and Y) calculated with Rocke's method.
-The subsequent iterative process is MM- like.

 Reference: [https://arxiv.org/pdf/2105.04628.pdf](https://arxiv.org/pdf/2105.04628.pdf)
 See also: [https://ssmtstatistica.wordpress.com/2024/01/27/equivariant-passing-bablok-regression-27-01-2024/](https://ssmtstatistica.wordpress.com/2024/01/27/equivariant-passing-bablok-regression-27-01-2024/)